SomdattaNag/HousePricePredictionSystem/README.md

       a.
 Size (sq ft)
       b.
 Number of Bedrooms
       c.
 Age (years)
-2. Submit the form to get the predicted price based on the best-performing model.
+2. Submit to get the predicted price based on the best-performing model.
 3. Visualize the actual vs. predicted prices for further analysis.

 # Dataset